 - Use this option to control the number of rounds of PrivateSend mixing to be carried out for your chosen balance.
 Each round of mixing uses a new masternode.
 The higher the number of rounds, the more difficult it becomes to trace the Dash to its original address.
 This is at the expense of more time required for mixing and potentially higher fees.
 See here for a full explanation of how to use PrivateSend.

-- Amount of Dash to keep anonymized
+- Amount of Dash to keep mixed

-- This option allows you to specify how much Dash should be kept on balance in a ready-to-use anonymized state, meaning it has already passed through the PrivateSend mixing process.
+- This option allows you to specify how much Dash should be kept on balance in a ready-to-use mixed state, meaning it has already passed through the PrivateSend mixing process.
 If you do not have sufficient Dash available in your balance of unlocked inputs, the amount will be automatically reduced to the available balance and shown in red in the PrivateSend interface on the Overview tab.

 This tab includes options related to how your connection to the Dash network is made.